Terms and Conditions

 Acceptance Form as having been given on behalf of both or all such persons.

-(d) The Head must be informed in writing of any reason for your child’s absence from School.
+(d) The Headmaster must be informed in writing of any reason for your child’s absence from School.
 Wherever possible the School’s prior consent should be sought for absence from the School.

 (e) We cannot accept any responsibility for the welfare of your child while off the School premises unless he is taking part in a school activity or otherwise under the supervision of a member of the School staff.